Why It is Important

 Top 5 Reasons to

-Although gas powered fireplaces are considerably the safest and cleanest of all, they too require regular servicing.
-Discussed below are some of the reasons why.
+Although gas fueled fireplaces are considerably the safest and cleanest of all, they too require regular servicing.
+Below are the top 5 reasons to get your Gas Fireplace Checked:

-2. Proper ventilation: Although a gas fireplace is considerably the cleanest fireplace of all, gas combustion does produce soot especially if its ventilation system is compromised.
-If the chimneys structure doesn’t work as it is supposed to or allows moisture inside the combustion chamber, the entire system could malfunction causing carbon monoxide poisoning.
-These gas fumes penetrate your home undetected exposing your family to grave danger of suffocation.
+- Proper ventilation – Although a gas fireplace is considerably the cleanest fireplace of all, gas combustion does produce soot, especially if its ventilation system is compromised.
+If the chimney structure doesn’t work as it is supposed to or allows moisture inside the combustion chamber, the entire system could malfunction.
+This causes carbon monoxide gas to seep back into your home.
+If these gas fumes penetrate your home undetected, they expose your family to the grave danger of suffocation.
 Nonetheless, having the fireplace serviced regularly can prevent this from happening, as the technician should be able to detect it during his /her rounds.

-3. Provides quality indoor air: As mentioned earlier, gas fireplaces can produce soot especially if there is incomplete combustion.
+- Provides quality indoor air – As mentioned earlier, gas fireplaces can produce soot especially if there is incomplete combustion.
 This happens if there is a leakage in the fireplace’s ventilation allowing gas (carbon monoxide) to escape through.
-Having the fireplace regularly serviced however prevents this from happening as the technicians diagnose everything to ensure excellent indoor air quality.
+Having the fireplace regularly serviced helps to prevent this from happening.

-4. Durability: Just as it is with any other mechanical appliance, regular servicing and maintenance improves the system’s durability.
-This not only gives you value for your money but also saves you on energy costs and accidents.
+- Durability – Just as it is with any other mechanical appliance, regular servicing and maintenance improves the system’s durability.
+This not only gives you value for your money but also saves energy costs and maintains your manufacturers warranty.